EU Project Contested Desires: Constructive Dialogues

 H401 is delighted to announce its latest project cooperation “Contested Desires: Constructive Dialogues – Creative space for democratic conversations about the heritage of colonialism” (CDCD).

-CDCD will not shy away from difficult conversations, on the contrary it will use a bottom-up and collaborative, as well as artisitc, approach to address the complexities of heritage and its meaning for different audiences.
+CDCD will not shy away from difficult conversations, on the contrary, it will use a bottom-up and collaborative, as well as artistic, approach to address the complexities of heritage and its meaning for different audiences.

 To realise this, heritage institutions and museums will work in tandem with arts organisations, communities and other partners to investigate the type of stories that are transmitted, the role of contemporary art in storytelling and where one can find good practices.

-Together with Creative Court, H401 will host joint residencies and exhibitions with selected artists.
+Together with our curatorial counterpart Creative Court, and Kunstfort Vijfhuizen, the other residency and exposition location of CDCD in The Netherlands, H401 will host joint residencies and expositions with selected artists.

 CDCD builds on the existing project Contested Desires (January 2020-September 2021) which entailed a transnational capacity-building programme for artists and producers working with communities and heritage spaces.